qosst/qosst-core/docs/source/understanding/control_protocol.md

 Codes reserved for Error Correction (EC) are 180 to 199.

 Bob sends a `EC_INITIALIZATION` with the parameters required for the error correction step.
-Alice can accept with `EC_READY` or `EC_DENIED`.
-Alice and Bob will then loop to correct every block with Bob first sending a `EC_BLOCK` and Alice responding `EC_BLOCK_ACK` if the correction worked or `EC_BLOCK_ERROR` if not.

-At the end of this loop, there might still have some remaining errors and Bob can start another algorithm for correcting those errors with `EC_REMAINING`.
-Alice answers either with `EC_REMAINING_ACK` if it was successful or `EC_REMAINING_ERROR` if it was not.
+Alice tries to perform the error correction and answers either with `EC_VERIFICATION` in case of success (where Alice sends the CRC for Bob to check) or `EC_FAIL`.

-At the end, Bob computes the hash of his key and send to Alice with the messages `EC_VERIFICATION`.
-If the hashes are equal, Alice answers with `EC_VERIFICATION_SUCCESS`, and if not `EC_VERIFICATION_FAIL`.
+In case of success at Alice side, Bob then checks the CRC against his own and send the final discard flags to Alice with `EC_DISCARD_FLAGS` and Alice answers with `EC_FINISHED`.

 Here is the sequence diagram: